cabol/erlang_adt/README.md

-# erlang_adt
-Abstract Data Types Examples In Erlang
+# Abstract Data Types Examples In Erlang

+Some exercises and examples of ADTs implemented in Erlang.

+Just for Fun!